LogtalkDotOrg/logtalk3/adapters/NOTES.md

 you can write a better definition.

-B-Prolog 7.8 and later versions
+B-Prolog 8.1 and later versions
 -------------------------------

 	b.pl

-For B-Prolog 7.8 and later versions.
 Note that this adapter file redefines the B-Prolog `::/2` finite-domain built-in predicate (you may use the alternative `in/2` built-in predicate instead).

 Some B-Prolog built-in predicates (e.g. `set_to_list/2` or `(@=)/2`)
 are not core predicates and can be redefined by the user.
 The predicate